vhutchinson/Breakthrough/ReadMe.md

 The goal of this assignment is to implement an agent to play a simple 2-player zero-sum game called Breakthrough.

+## Instructions

+Please run my_breakthroughgame.py to start the game.
+Tested on Python 3.7.3, using Anaconda for the installation of pygame.

 ## Breakdown

 This version of the strategy game will consider matchups between different agents depending on search type and heuristics function.